 Bluewater Bistro & Bar, 21301 Heron Drive, Bodega Bay, 707-875-3513

 The views from the expansive veranda and poetry terrace at this hillside estate are gorgeous year-round, overlooking vineyards leading to the Marijke’s Grove outdoor sculpture gallery.

-But on Wednesday evenings from mid-May to mid-October, 6 p.m. to sunset, the winery hosts and official Wines & Sunsets party, featuring local food vendors and popular live music bands in addition to the wines from the Russian River Valley and the Rockpile Viticultural Area.
-Plan on a feast from Rosso Pizzeria, offering tableside service for wood-fired pies, flatbreads and salads.
+But on Wednesday evenings from mid-May to mid-October, 6 p.m. to sunset, the winery hosts an official Wines & Sunsets party, featuring local food vendors and popular live music bands in addition to the wines from the Russian River Valley and the Rockpile Viticultural Area.

 Paradise Ridge Winery, 4545 Thomas Lake Harris Drive, Santa Rosa, 707-528-9463

 Francis Ford Coppola Winery, Geyserville

 Grab a seat on the Rustic restaurant patio next to the tasting room, or on the lovely swimming pool patio of the winery.
 Then sit back as sun sets over the rolling hills of the Alexander Valley, while you sip from a huge list of wines and perhaps add in an Italian style hors d’oeuvres or two.
 Often, there’s live music, too.

 Francis Ford Coppola Winery, 300 Via Archimedes, Geyserville, 707-857-1471